ansible-network/cisco_ios/docs/get_facts.md

 By default all available facts will be returned by the `get_facts` function.
-If you only want to return a subset of the facts, you can specify the `subset` variable and set one or more sub keys to return.
+If you only want to return a subset of the facts, you can specify the `subset` variable as a list of keys to return.

 For instance, the below will return only `interfaces` and `system` facts.